 Lowestoft is an area of huge potential growth, with a focus on building on its unique location as the most easterly point in the Britain and making more of its heritage assets and maritime history.
 Lowestoft is traditionally a port town, which developed with the fishing industry.
-Now it is rapidly developing as a centre for renewable energy industry within East Anglia and is to be the base for the Anglia One offshore array for the next 40 years.
-The town is also currently undergoing significant changes with a variety of interesting and exciting projects underway, including the Third Crossing – a much needed new bridge, the redevelopment of Cefas (Centre for Environment, Fisheries and Aquaculture Science) and creations of permanent new flood defences.
-With nationally significant events such as First Light Festival alongside other collaborations between councils, businesses and cultural organisations as part of these developments, Lowestoft is positioning itself as a youthful, engaging and modern destination.
+Now it is rapidly developing as a centre for renewable energy industry within East Anglia.
+The town is also currently undergoing significant changes with a variety of interesting and exciting projects underway, including the Gull Wing – a much needed new bridge and the creation of permanent new flood defences.
+With nationally significant events such as First Light Festival alongside other collaborations between councils, businesses and cultural organisations, and with the new Towns Fund award, Lowestoft is positioning itself as a youthful, engaging and modern destination.

 During First Light Festival, the town will be alive with activity.
 We suggest that you make the most of your visit, and explore everything our beautiful seaside home has going on while you’re here.

 On the festival’s doorstep is Kirkley High Street, a thriving hub of independent businesses.